-Two members of the Group, Sue Bailey and Roger Sim, are gathering peoples’ memories of Woodsmoor and Mirrlees Fields.
-The aim is to produce a booklet that will go on sale at local shops and libraries.
+Two members of the Group, Sue Bailey and Roger Sim, researched the history of Woodsmoor, gathering peoples’ memories of Woodsmoor and Mirrlees Fields, and produced a book that is now on sale at local shops and libraries.

 Please phone Sue on 0161 612 5234 for more information.